nathandaly/accounting-api/README.md

  - Form Requests to validate inputs and check token abilities for security.
  - Events and Listeners that handle the emailing and logging of transaction.
  - Transactional database interaction to prevent data corruption.
- - Minimal or no comments as a design chose as the code should be verbose and statically typed.
+ - Minimal or no comments as a design choice as the code should be verbose and statically typed.

 ## Installation & setup